Contact Us

 George Ryman's well known crosses to Sport's Peerless began in 1939.
 Sport's Peerless High was the best producer of several dogs tried.
 Most of the Sports Peerless crosses were unsatisfactory but at least two of the other dogs Ryman tried were used in the breeding program.
 One of those was Director, sired by National Champion Sport's Peerless Pride.
 Additional field trial crosses were also used during the 1940's, including lines to Sam L's Skyrocket, Florendale Lou's Beau, and Equity.

 During this time new show crosses disappear.
-Ryman continued to use straight show dogs from his own breedings, and there may have been unsuccessful show crosses we haven't seen in the pedigrees.
-However, other than Old Hemlock Dawn we have found no outside straight show dogs whelped later than 1939.
+Ryman continued to use show lines from his own breedings, but we have not seen records of any straight show dogs that were successfully introduced to the kennel later than the mid 1940’s.

 During the first half of the 1950's the breedings were typically a blend of the many lines Ryman had in his kennel, with the Sport's Peerless crosses often appearing on both sides of the pedigrees.
 This is considered the height of the kennel.
 It is also the end of the George Ryman era.